trizhaxkate/address-book-fullstack/README.md

 > **Bonus Feature**: See if you can implement auto-login if a user still has a
 > valid token from their last login.
 This would require storage of the token in
 > the browser.
-Research browser local storage if you're interested.
+Research browser local storage if you're implementing this feature.

 ### Address Book Page: